What do you feed your dogs?

 Our puppies are born inside our home and stay inside with us until they find their forever homes.
 Likewise, our adult dogs are our pets first and live in our home with us.
-Our litters are born in our home with direct hands on supervision during the entire whelping.
+Our litters are born in our home with direct hands-on supervision during the entire whelping.
 I carefully examine each puppy as they are born and check them hourly.
 Puppies are in our puppy room, which is one of our spare rooms that we have converted.
-We supervise their progress, and keep an eye on mom as well.
-I use charts to keep up with each individual puppies growth and development.
+We supervise their progress and keep an eye on mom as well.
+I use charts to keep up with each individual puppy's growth and development.
 The puppies are handled daily using the Bio-Sensor method of imprinting puppies.
 Puppies are around daily house noises and played with by members of our family as they grow and develop.
 All of our puppies are well socialized.

 At what age is it appropriate to spay/neuter my puppy?

 My Vet recommends 6 months of age.
 Spaying and neutering lowers some risks of certain cancers, prevents accidental breeding, and cuts down on roaming and aggressive behaviors.

 You will need to take your pup to the Vet for their first checkup.